 - Free time and hobbies

-Homework for these early years is set once a week, as it is important that students maintain regular contact with the language.
+Homework for this early year is set once a week, as it is important that students maintain regular contact with the language.
 This will either be learning vocabulary, a short writing task, a reading / istening / speaking exercise.

-For GCSE, we continue to build on the four skills of Listening, Speaking, Reading and Writing already introduced in Years 7 and 8.
+For GCSE, we continue to build on the four skills of Listening, Speaking, Reading and Writing already introduced in Year 8.
 WJEC have introduced a brand new specification, but many of the topics therein will have been encountered in the earlier years and will therefore be familiar.